Open-Cascade-SAS/OCCT/dox/dev_guides/upgrade/upgrade.md

 theContextAIS->Display (aCS);
 ~~~~~

-To see how 2d objects are realized in OCCT you can call draw commands vcolorscale, vlayerline or vdrawtext (with -2d option).
+To see how 2d objects are implemented in OCCT you can call Draw commands *vcolorscale, vlayerline* or *vdrawtext* (with <i>-2d</i> option).
-Draw command vcolorscale now requires a name of ColorScale object as an argument.
+Draw command *vcolorscale* now requires the name of *ColorScale* object as argument.
-To display this object use command vdisplay.
-Example:
+To display this object use command *vdisplay*.
+For example:

 ~~~~~
 pload VISUALIZATION